-A basic rule for secure passwords is creating a unique password for every device and sign in.
+A basic rule for secure passwords is creating a unique password for every device and sign-in.
 For most people, that would mean memorizing 40-50 different passwords or more.
 Tucking a written list in a desk drawer or storing a document on a phone or computer labeled "passwords" is not a secure solution.
-A better option is a password management app, such as 1Password, Dashlane, KeePass, and LastPass.18 Some of these apps offer basic service for free and charge a fee for premium services.
-Password management apps store all of your passwords and you need to remember only one master password to access it.
+A better option is a password management app.
+Password management apps store all your passwords, and you need to remember only one master password to access it.